 If possible, it’s best to put your plants in a location where they will thrive in the sun for the longest amount of time with the best exposure.

-It’s better not to put it in a shaded area, so if you have trees in your garden location you may want to clear them away if you can do so.
+It’s better not to put it in a shaded area, so if you have trees in your garden location you may want to clear some of them away to create a clear path for sunlight.

-It’s important to remember that the sun angle can change throughout the day and depending on the season too.
-If you can it’s worth seeing if you can gauge what parts of the garden get the most sunlight during certain times of the year.
+It’s important to remember that the angle of the sun can change throughout the day and the season.
+If you can, it’s worth seeing if you can gauge what parts of the garden get the most sunlight during certain times of the year.

 You will also want to ensure that you plant your garden in a stable, secure environment.
 This means somewhere that isn’t going to be damaged by things like pets or overly excited children.